CBIIT/NCI-DOE-Collab-Pilot1-Cancer-Type-Classifier-Based-on-Somatic-Mutations/Pilot1/P1B2/README.md

    ```

 This script does the following:
-* Loads the trained model from the working directory.
+* Downloads the trained model from MoDaC.
 * Downloads the processed test dataset from MoDaC with the corresponding labels.
 * Performs inference on the test dataset.
 * Reports the accuracy of the model on the test dataset.